Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 ## Customize

-The ArcGIS Runtime SDK Toolkit is provided as an open-source project so you can customize it for your requirements.
+The ArcGIS Maps SDK for .NET Toolkit is provided as an open-source project so you can customize it for your requirements.
 [See the docs](https://esri.github.io/arcgis-toolkit-dotnet/buildingtoolkit.html) for instructions on building the Toolkit yourself.

 ## Compatibility

 Nuget packages for Toolkit are tested and published in sync with the `Esri.ArcGISRuntime.*` packages.
-Toolkit is only supported when used with the matching Runtime API version.
+Toolkit is only supported when used with the matching ArcGIS Maps SDK for .NET API version.

 ## Contribute